Norec Attack: Stripping BLE encryption from Nordic’s Library (CVE-2020–15509)

 Using Android API to Bond as a Central Device: The Confusion

-An Android developer can use the function createBond() in order to bond with a BLE device.
-Ideally, this function should return true if a bond is created.
-Unfortunately, there is a confusion in the Android API (which i have reported) that when both parties have the key stored and when those keys are used in future bonding events, the function returns false even though the bonding happened and the traffic is encrypted.
+An Android developer can call the function createBond() to establish a bond with a BLE device.
+In theory, this function should return true when bonding succeeds.
+Unfortunately, there is a long-standing confusion in the Android API, which I have already reported to Google.
+When both devices already have the bonding keys stored and reuse those keys in a future bonding event, the function returns false, even though the bonding process completes successfully and the communication is encrypted.

 Standing on the shoulders of vulnerable giants